 Primary Muscle Group(s): Back, Front Thighs, Gluteus Maximux

-Press play to view an instructional video on how to properly perform the sissy squat.
+Press play to view an instructional video on how to properly perform the dumbbell squat.